refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 ## Basic usage

-In basic usage `useTable` returns the data as it comes from the endpoint.
-By default, it reads [`resource`](#resource) from the url.
+In basic usage, `useTable` returns the data as it comes from the endpoint.
+By default, it reads [`resource`](#resource) from the URL.

 <BasicUsageLivePreview />

 ## Pagination

 This feature comes out of the box with the `tableProps.pagination`.
 It generates the pagination links for the `<Table>` component instead of react state and overrides `<Table>`'s `pagination.itemRender` value.
-It's also syncs the pagination state with the URL.
+It also syncs the pagination state with the URL.

 If you want to make a change in the pagination of the `<Table>`.
 You should pass the pagination object of the `tableProps` to the pagination property of the `<Table>` as below.
-You can override the values of the pagination object as your needs.
+You can override the values of the pagination object as your need.

 ```tsx
 const { tableProps } = useTable<IPost>();